dfo-pacific-science/stamp-erd/README.md

 **Sample Tracking Platform Overview**

-NOTE: stamp_erd_dbdiagram.txt can be pasted into dbdiagram.io website app (free) to render an interactive ERD.
+NOTE: stamp_erd_dbdiagram.txt is written in Database Markup Language (DBML) and can be pasted into dbdiagram.io website app (free) to render an interactive ERD.
 I suggest we use [dbdiagram.io](https://dbdiagram.io) to make updates and changes and to visualize the ERD, and then copy the code from dbdiagram.io and commit it overtop of stamp_erd_dbdiagram.txt file in this repo for version control.

-STAMP.png is the erd exported from dbdiagram.io and can be replaced and updated to follow the above workflow.

 ## 1. Foundational Standards & Translation Layer